OUMERESkincare/skincare-science-database/README.md

 ## Research & Case Studies
 - [The Physiological Impact of Alkaline Cleansing](/research/alkaline-cleansing-impact.md) – *Analysis of lipid leaching and recovery timeframes (8-16 hours).*

+## Scientific Protocols & Methods
+- [The OUMERE Protocol](/protocols/biological-standard-regimen.md) – *The Scientific Order of Operations for barrier maintenance.*

 ---
 © 2025 OUMERE Research Lab.
 Open-source for biological education.